Epidemics on random intersection graphs: Main results and heuristics

 \subsubsection{General infectious period distribution}

 When the infectious period is not constant we can still approximate the epidemic $\mathcal{E}^{(n)}(A,B,\mathcal{I})$ by considering successive local epidemics as above, but the approximating process is no longer a simple single-type branching process.
 There are two reasons for this.
-First, the sizes of the litters of an individual, $i^*$ say, are not independent since the infectious period of the initial infective in the corresponding cliques is the same (i.e.~the infectious period of $i^*$).
+First, the sizes of the litters of an individual, $i^*$ say, are not independent since the infectious period of the initial infective in the corresponding cliques is the same (i.e., the infectious period of $i^*$).
 Secondly, the infectious periods of infectives in a litter are not independent of the size of that litter.
 These difficulties may be overcome by considering a multitype branching process, in which individuals are typed by the length of their infectious period.
-If the infectious period $\mathcal{I}$ has finite support then standard finite-type branching process theory (see e.g.~\cite[Chapter~4]{Jage75}) may be used, so we now assume that $\mathcal{I}$ has infinite (possibly uncountable) support.
+If the infectious period $\mathcal{I}$ has finite support, then standard finite-type branching process theory (see, e.g., Chapter~4 of \cite{Jage75}) may be used, so we now assume that $\mathcal{I}$ has infinite (possibly uncountable) support.
+For ease of exposition we assume that $\mathcal{I}$ has support $(0,\infty]$.

 In view of these observations, we approximate the early stages of the epidemic $\mathcal{E}^{(n)}(A,B,\mathcal{I})$ by a multitype branching process